Endometriosis

 It can take time diagnosing endometriosis because the symptoms are similar to other health conditions.
 The only way doctors can be sure is to check with a procedure called a laparoscopy.
 You have this under general anaesthetic so you’ll be asleep.
 Your gynaecologist will look inside your tummy (abdomen) with a laparoscope.
 This is a narrow tube with an eyepiece that they will put into your tummy through a small cut.
 They may take a small sample of tissue (biopsy) to send to the lab for examination under a microscope.

 If you have a laparoscopy to diagnose endometriosis, your gynaecologist may destroy or remove the endometriosis at the same time.
 Or they may recommend you have surgery to remove it later.
-See our section on Treatment below.
+For more information, see our section on treatment.

-Sometimes, rather than having this procedure right away, your doctor may suggest you try other treatments first, such as hormonal medicines, to see if they help.
+Sometimes, rather than having this procedure right away, your doctor may suggest you try other treatments first.
+For example, they might suggest hormonal medicines, to see if they help.

 Treatment of endometriosis